 "This is the true vif [French: “brightness”] of the soul.
 It is the life, the inspiration, and the fulfillment of all things.
 It quickens our sympathies.
 It broadens our plane of interest and observation.
 It multiplies our means, both of enjoyment and usefulness, and from the outbeaming effulgence of the central Self it radiates in lines that open a world-wide circle of fraternity and fellowship.
 It gives a finer sense of beauty, a truer perception of truth.
 It warms.
 It invigorates.
 It inspires.
 It reacts on the mind with a creative power.
 Without it, the highest intellect is as a glittering iceberg, cold and dead, and with it the common mind blossoms and bears fruits of immortal beauty and sweetness.
 It opens the Garden of the Beatitudes, and has the master-key of its thousand locks.
 By love, as here written, you will understand the nerve, the life, the inmost soul of the spiritual forces…"

 K. This last paragraph is incredible.
-He can't say enough about how the power of love evolves us.
+He can't say enough, his heart is so bursting, about how the power of love evolves us.

 E. I love this!
 True romantic love opens the heart to all other forms of love: "a worldwide circle of fraternity and fellowship."